OTL/rust_learning_sandbox/k/README.md

 # k

-Kinematics library using [nalgebra](http://nalgebra.org) for rust-lang.
+Kinematics library for rust-lang.

+k uses [nalgebra](http://nalgebra.org) as math library.

 See [Document](http://docs.rs/k) and examples/ for more details.